Why Do You Need A Furnace Tune-Up?

-If you have a furnace that vents out the side of the house, assess the situation to see if anything could be blocking the intake or exhaust.
-Confirm the space is clear of leaves, animal nests, or snow/ice.
+If you have a furnace that vents out the side of the house, check to see if anything could be blocking the intake or exhaust.
+Make sure the area is clear of leaves, animal nests, or snow/ice.

-Your HVAC system is an important appliance with a limited lifetime.
-Depending on use, with regular maintenance you can expect your furnace and air conditioner to last between 8-18 years before you will need to replace the old one.
-However, poor maintenance is one of the primary reasons for early replacement HVAC systems ahead of end of average life expectancy.
+Your HVAC system is a valuable investment with a limited lifetime.
+Depending on use, with proper maintenance you can expect your furnace and air conditioner to last between 8-18 years before you will need to consider replacement.
+However, poor maintenance is one of the top reasons for earlier replacement HVAC systems prior to end of average life expectancy.

-If you’re wondering how much a furnace tune up costs, you can rest easy knowing it’s not going to cost a limb.
+If you’re wondering how much a furnace tune up costs, you can rest easy knowing it’s not going to break the bank.
 Sometimes we have special offers in your local area that you can take advantage of.